hieuimba/Lichess-Spark-DataPipeline/README.md

 Liches is a popular chess platform that hosts millions of chess games every day.
 This diverse game collection is available for free on [the Lichess database](https://database.lichess.org/), making them a great data source for chess-related projects.
 However, these games are compressed and released as one large file every month, which can be challenging to extract due to its enormous size.
 This project provides a solution with a data pipeline capable of:
 - Downloading and storing the monthly data files
 - Parsing these files into a tabular (Parquet) format
-- Optionally filtering and/or aggregating games based on specified criteria
+- Filtering and/or aggregating games based on specified criteria

 The pipeline uses Spark Databricks to efficiently handle the large dataset, capable of processing up to 100 million games in about 60 minutes.
 Processing time may vary depending on your data transfer speed and cluster settings.